cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Privileged Identity Management (az-101-04).md

     - Directory role: **User**

-    - Password: accept the default vaule.
+    - Password: accept the default value.

 1. Verify that the user was created successfully.

-1. Sign out as the Azure AD user **aaduser101041** and close the Microosft Edge InPrivate mode window.
+1. Sign out as the Azure AD user **aaduser101041** and close the Microsoft Edge InPrivate mode window.

 > **Result**: After you completed this exercise, you have activated Azure AD Premium P2 trial, assigned Azure AD Premium P2 licenses, activated Privileged Identity Management, signed up PIM for Azure AD roles, delegated management of Azure AD roles, and validated delegation of management of Azure AD roles.